WELCOME TO ST. ANDREW’S CHURCH SCHOOL

 Whether learning new skills, singing in our choir or taking part in an artistic or sporting event, everyone at St. Andrew’s Church School knows that they have a special place where they belong and that will nurture all their talents.

-I became Head Teacher here at St. Andrew’s Church School in September 2018 and was pleased to carry on the good work and high standards of my predecessors.
+I became Head Teacher here at St. Andrew’s Church School in March 2021, after previously being the Deputy Head, and was pleased to carry on the good work and high standards of my predecessors.
 I am very proud to be Head Teacher of our ‘family school at the heart of the community’.

 The Governors, Staff, Parents and Children work closely together to make our school a happy, secure and purposeful environment for us all.
 We work to develop the children’s academic, artistic, creative, physical and personal skills.
 All the adults involved in the school work together to create an ethos which gives the children the best opportunities to develop spiritually, morally and culturally.
 It is important that this continues through your support.
 You will find outlined in this prospectus a number of ways that we can work together to ensure the best for your child, but the ideal way to get to know us is to visit and see us in action.